DiSSCo/dissco-core-backend/README.md

 Additionally, there are several aggregation and search endpoints.
 In general, they can by filtered by using the following structure.
 `/search?country=Netherlands&midsLevel=1&country=Finland`
-Multiple key=value pairs can be used.
+Multiple key-value pairs can be used.
 When one key should have multiple values, the same key can be repeated (see `country` in the example).
 This provides a generic way to filter searches and aggregations.
 For all terms on which can be filtered see [the MappingTerms class](./src/main/java/eu/dissco/backend/domain/MappingTerms.java).